Bairdo/faucetTutorial/vlan_tutorial.rst

 All should work.

-2. ping between hosts in same mixed vlan (i.e. native and tagged).
+2. Ping between hosts in the same vlan where the port's vlan mode is both native and tagged.
 In particular between host1 (native vlan100) to host3 (tagged vlan100).

 .. code-block:: console

     as_ns host1 ping 192.168.0.3

-3. ping between hosts in different vlans. let's change host5 (native vlan200) ip to be 192.168.0.5 and try to ping it from host1 (native vlan100).
+3. Ping between hosts in different vlans.
+Let's change host5 (native vlan200) ip to be 192.168.0.5 and try to ping it from host1 (native vlan100).

 .. code-block:: console